amyspencerproject/time-tracking-dashboard-vite/README.md

 ### The challenge

-Your challenge is to build out this dashboard and get it looking as close to the design as possible.
+The challenge is to build out this dashboard and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-If you would like to practice working with JSON data, we provide a local `data.json` file for the activities.
-This means you'll be able to pull the data from there instead of using the content in the `.html` file.
+A local `data.json` file for the activities is provided.
+The data is pulled from this file into the app.

-Your users should be able to:
+Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page